 When comparing the number of emissions per person, it may seem like flying is better than driving.
 However, when more people share the drive, emissions per person are reduced, making driving more environmentally friendly than flying.
 But if you are driving cross-country solo, you are better off taking to the skies.

 Driving with others

 Even though you are sharing an airplane with others, driving is better than flying when it comes to reducing your carbon footprint, especially when you are sharing the ride with others and/or driving a fuel-efficient car.
-“For a relatively short trip (300 to 500 miles), the most efficient approach would be a fuel-efficient vehicle (hybrid or electric) with multiple passengers,” says former EPA official Janet McCabe, a professor at the Indiana University McKinney School of Law and Assistant Director for Policy and Implementation at IU’s Environmental Resilience Institute.
+“For a relatively short trip (300 to 500 miles), the most efficient approach would be a fuel-efficient vehicle (hybrid or electric) with multiple passengers,” says former EPA official Janet McCabe, Director of the Environmental Resilience Institute at Indiana University and a professor at the IU McKinney School of Law.
 “A hybrid or all-electric car emits less per passenger mile than a diesel- or gasoline-powered car.”

 Goldmark echoes that sentiment: “Air travel is a big cause of emissions for individuals, businesses, and organizations.
 Aside from air travel, your best bet is a shared ride—whether it is on a train, bus, or carpool (ideally in an electric or hybrid car).”
 In addition to greenhouse gasses, an aircraft releases “nitrogen oxides, sulfur oxides, hydrocarbon, and soot particulates,” according to the Environmental and Energy Study Institute.
 These pollutants, along with the emissions released during takeoff and landing, contribute to the overall greenhouse effect, making even short flights less eco-friendly.
 FYI, these are the 14 countries doing the most to protect the environment.